akashmalode22/Zendesk_Coding_Challenge/README.md

 - requests (module)
 - pytest

 If you have everything installed, you can skip to the next section.
-If you have any of these missing, please read the respective instructions:
+If you have any of these missing, please read the instructions:

  1. **Install Python 3**

 	Run the following command to see if you already have python3 installed:

 	```python3 --version```

 	If the command responds with some version number of python3, then you can move to the next step.
 If not, continue to install python3.